How to Renew Residency in Mexico

 Make sure that all documents are up-to-date and that you have both originals and copies.
 Before your appointment, verify with your local INM office all the required documentation.
 Though immigration procedures have increasingly become more standardized across the entire country, nuances in the required documentation may still exist from office to office.

-Step 3 – Schedule appointment: You will need to schedule an appointment first before proceeding to the INM office.
+Step 3 – Schedule Appointment (If Applicable): Please note that some INM offices are still walk-in only and not in the online appointment system.
+Otherwise, you will need to schedule an appointment first before proceeding to the INM office with your application and supporting documentation.
 This can be done on INM’s online appointment portal.
-You will need to create a free user account and you will also need your “pieza” number, which will be included on your completed formato from above.
+You will need to create a free user account and you will also need your “pieza” number, which will be included on your completed formato para solicitar trámite migratorio de estancia from above.

 • Present your application: You will need to submit your completed application form along with all the supporting documents listed above.

-• Provide biometrics: During your appointment, you will be asked to have your photograph taken, which will be used for your new temporary residency card.
-They may or may not take your fingerprints again.
+• Provide biometrics: During your appointment, you will be asked to have your fingerprints and photograph taken, which will be used for your residency card.

 Permanent Residency Card Renewal Process

 While permanent residency cards do not expire, there is at least 1 specific situation in which you will need to renew your permanent residency card.
 If you are a minor under the age of 18, you will need to renew your residency card every 4 years until you turn 18.
 Once you turn 18, you can get a replacement (not renewal) card from your local INM office.
-You will follow the same steps above and the renewal fee is currently $6,495 MXN.
+You will follow the same steps above and the renewal fee is currently $13,579 MXN.
+This fee reflects the increases that went into effect on January 1, 2026.

 Other Considerations